TijanaTanaskovic/PHInternshipProject/README.md

 # PHInternshipProject
-My verion of the project for pre-selection phase at Prime Holding Internship.
+My version of the project for pre-selection phase at Prime Holding Internship.